How to Find The Best Dividend Stocks

 A higher value of net debt to EBDITA (above 5) shows a higher debt level and a higher probability that the company will default its obligations.
 Subsequently, there may be an erosion in the share price as well as the company may not give dividends in the future.

 The value of net debt to EBDITA varies from industry to industry.
-So, either a peer group comparison or a comparison with the industry average will show a clear picture.
+So, either a peer group comparison or a comparison with the industry average will show a clear picture. - Return on Equity (ROE)

 Return on equity indicates the company's ability to generate profits on the shareholders' money invested in the business for a long period of time, or in other words, it shows the company's ability to convert the asset into profits.
-A consistent history of ROE shows that the company can survive long and can generate a good amount of profit for the long-term.
+A consistent history of ROE shows that the company can survive long and can generate a good amount of profit for the long-term. - Cash flow from operation

 Cash flow from operation or operating cash flow shows the volume of cash that the company generated from its business.
 It doesn't include the cash flow from investing and financing activities.
 Before investing in the shares, make sure that the company is creating a consistent and healthy cash flow from operation.
 It implies how stable the operations of the company are.